The present perfect with avere

 3. ___ nervosismo prima della presentazione di questa mattina?

-___ nervous before this morning's presentation?)
+___ nervousness before this morning's presentation?

 4. Loro ___ un po’ di paura per il nuovo progetto, ma ora sono tranquilli.

-They ___ a bit of fear about the new project, but now they are calm.)
+They ___ a bit of fear about the new project, but now they are calm.

 Exercise 2: Rewrite the phrases